-Unfortunately we cannot accept orders over the phone.
+Unfortunately we aren't able to accept orders over the phone.

-If you are, however, having difficulties ordering online then please contact us on 01462 475 181 and we will be happy to talk you through the online ordering process.
+If you're having trouble ordering online, please contact us on 01462 475 181 and we'll be happy to assist.

-Once a job is completed it can be re-ordered through the My Account page.
-View the order you wish to print again and then click the "Reorder" button.
+Once a job is completed it can be re-ordered through My Account.
+Find the order you'd like print again and click the "Reorder" button.

-Your invoice will be sent via email when your order is complete.
-Your invoice will also be available within the "Manage Orders" section of your account area.
+Your invoice will be sent via email once your order is complete.
+You can also find copies of invoices in the "Manage Orders" section of My Account.

-CMYK is short for Cyan, Magenta, Yellow and Key (black) and is often referred to as process or four colour printing.
-To reproduce full-colour images typical printing presses use four colours of ink.
-These colours are placed on the paper in layers of dots that combine to create the illusion of many colours.
+CMYK is short for Cyan, Magenta, Yellow and Key (black) and is often referred to as ‘process’ or ‘four colour’ printing.
+To reproduce full-colour images, typical printing presses use four ink colours.
+These colours are laid down in a series of clustered dots that combine to create the illusion of different colours.